sammyperl/sammyperl.github.io/README.md

  - Adjunct instructor at Carnegie Mellon University in the Heinz College.
 I teach 95-810 Blockchain Fundamentals.
 (2020 - ongoing)
  - Adjunct instructor at Carnegie Mellon University in the Information Systems Department.
 I teach 67-309 Special Topics: Information Assurance.
 (2018 - ongoing)
  - Faculty advisor at Carnegie Mellon University in cybersecurity
- - Faculty advisor on Heinz College capstone courses (as needed)
+ - Faculty advisor on Heinz College capstone courses (as needed).
+Projects have included: Information Systems, Web Applications, Blockchain Technologies, AI Agentic systems, and Strategic/Financial Data Analysis.
  - Adjunct instruct in the West Virginia University Honors college.
 I taught a class on Internet Information Security (2018-2019)
  - Instructor for the CERT [Foundations of Incident Management](https://www.sei.cmu.edu/education-outreach/courses/course.cfm?courseCode=P139) (FIM is a 4-5 day workshop on incident handling for cybersecurity professionals)
  - Instructor and co-designer for the [CERT Advanced Incident Handling Course](https://www.sei.cmu.edu/education-outreach/courses/course.cfm?coursecode=P23B) (AIH follows FIH and is a 4 day workshop on incident handling for cybersecurity professionals))